tshepang/blog/content/Zatoichi.md

 bad:

--   The geisha story received too much attention\... it was done well and touching, but also mostly boring.
+-   The geisha story received too much attention... it was done well and touching, but also mostly boring.
 -   The crazy guy running around with a spear is too annoying.
--   The violence inflicted by the lead was too often excessive\... he killed too easily.
+-   The violence inflicted by the lead was too often excessive... he killed too easily.

   [Zatoichi and the One-Armed Swordsman]: http://tshepang.net/zatoichi-and-the-one-armed-swordsman